-The College continues to partner with ATD to explore ways to increase retention, student success, and enrollment.
-The college began a stand-alone advising and retention center.
 Through a partnership with AACRAO, the college has developed a Strategic Enrollment Management Plan that includes four enrollment goals and three retention goals to increase student enrollment, persistence, and success.
 Through these efforts and others, we are beginning to see a turnaround in the college's enrollment.

-The new Ranger Center facility on the Desoto Campus is scheduled to open in January 2025.
-The facility will include classroom/lab space to add a new Career Technical Education program and Residential/Commercial Electrical Technology.
+The new Ranger Center facility on the DeSoto Campus opened in January 2025.
+The facility will include classroom/lab space to add a new Residential/Commercial Electrical Technology program.
 This lab will also be used to provide noncredit advanced manufacturing training for area residents and businesses.
-The Ranger Center will also include a 35-seat assessment lab to serve the community with High School Equivalency and professional assessments.
-The Ranger Center will also facilitate the expansion of the Associate Degree of Nursing program to the DeSoto campus.
-The new facility will also provide enhanced lecture and laboratory spaces for the Practical Nursing program, enabling an increase in cohort sizes for future semesters.
-Additionally, starting in January 2025, the ADN program will begin accepting applicants from outside Mississippi for the first time, thereby expanding the applicant pool and enhancing the quality of incoming classes.
+The Ranger Center also includes a 29-seat assessment lab to serve the community with High School Equivalency and professional assessments.
+The Ranger Center also facilitates the expansion of the Associate Degree of Nursing program to the DeSoto campus.
+The new facility provides enhanced lecture and laboratory spaces for the Practical Nursing program, enabling an increase in cohort sizes for future semesters.
+Additionally, the ADN program is accepting applicants from outside Mississippi for the first time, thereby expanding the applicant pool and enhancing the quality of incoming classes.
 In alignment with Northwest Community College's mission, the admissions rubric will prioritize applicants residing in the counties we serve, ensuring higher scores for these candidates.

-Additionally, construction is currently underway at The Concourse which will provide space to add Welding and Cutting Technology, incorporating courses in robotic welding by fall 2025.
-The expansion project will not only accommodate new welding technology but also introduce more academic classrooms to meet the growing demand in Career Technical Education enrollment.
+Additionally, construction was recently completed at The Concourse in Batesville, providing space for a new Welding and Cutting Technology program, incorporating courses in robotic welding beginning in fall 2025.
+The expansion project not only accommodates new welding technology but also introduces more academic classrooms to meet the growing demand in Career Technical Education enrollment.